TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 Congratulations!
 You've created your first React app.

-To link your local project directory to a GitHub repo, create a new **empty** repo on GitHub then follow the instructions in the new repo's page to initialize and set a remote in your local project directory.
+To link your local project directory to a GitHub repo, create a new **empty** repo on GitHub then follow the instructions in the new repo's page to connect it to your local project directory.

 <div class="lesson-note lesson-note--tip" markdown="1">